top of page

 Quick as a flash, he saw his duty.
 Throwing away his flowers, the boy clambered up the heights until he reached the hole.
 His chubby little finger was thrust in, almost before he knew it.
 The flowing was stopped!
 Ah! he thought, with a chuckle of boyish delight, the angry waters must stay back now!
 Haarlem shall not be drowned while I am here!”

 It was at daybreak, after a very chilly autumn night, when he was discovered by a clergyman.
-Still he had his finger in the dike.
-And this is how the dutiful boy saved the city of Haarlem.
+Still he had his finger in the dyke.
+And this is how the dutiful boy saved the town of Haarlem.

 Haralem - The name Haarlem appears for the first time in the year 860 as the settlement Haralem in West Frisia.
 With the foundation of New Amsterdam by the Dutch, and later to become New York, the neighborhood Harlem received its name.
 Read our post History is written by the victors – a history of the credits, to learn more about New Amsterdam, the New Netherland colony and what part Frisians played in all this.